team467/team467.github.io/content/programs/fll/fll-summer-program/index.md

 The program is available to **students entering Grades 4 to 8**.
 There is no residency requirement.
 We operate a full week program, 8:30am to 3:30pm Monday through Friday.

-The students are grouped into teams, each team is coached by one or more high school students who are members of the Robotics team and in most cases have been _FIRST_® LEGO League competitors themselves.
+The students are grouped into teams, each team is coached by one or more high school students who are members of the Robotics team and in most cases have been _FIRST_ LEGO League competitors themselves.
 The program is overseen by adult mentors.

 **Students need to bring a packed lunch with them**, we have refrigerator space available for them to store it and a microwave if it is required.
 They may also bring a snack to eat at morning recess if they wish.
 We also recommend they bring a reusable water bottle.